Workers compensation disputes

 Other disputes

-The Commission’s online portal has a number of fields for lodging these types of applications.
+The Commission’s Pathway Portal has a number of fields for lodging these types of applications.
 It’s important to use the field most appropriate to an application, claim or dispute.
 If there is no approved field, you may use a miscellaneous application or prepare an application to the satisfaction of the Principal Registrar.

 Select content